Natali124/LinearCompartmentModels/README.md

 # LinearCompartmentModels

 Files in the project with important functions.
-The most important file is GeneratingModels.py
+The most important file (from where can be generated models) is GeneratingModels.py

   Bfs.py